cjmcdonald42/mxMoodle/docs/TOOLS.md

 ###### NOTE: The linter sometimes seems to get overwhelmed with certain files and starts reporting indentation issues everywhere.
 The codechecker page on your local site (`Site administration` > `Development` > `Code checker`) can check all of your files simultaneously and does not have this issue.

-The [Teletype](https://teletype.atom.io) plugin adds live collaboration.
+Atom's [Teletype](https://teletype.atom.io) plugin adds live collaboration.

 ## A Database GUI
 Our Moodle Server stores all of its data in a SQL database.
 Moodle v4 will require SQL 8.x and we are developing now using this latest version.
 The school year begins with a number of bulk data entry tasks using CSV files that combine data from our Student Information System, Sr Systems, and our Google Workplace account.
-We use and highly recommend [Sequel Ace](https://github.com/Sequel-Ace/Sequel-Ace) for this task as it is open source, supported by a large world-wide community, and free.
+We use and highly recommend [Sequel Ace](https://github.com/Sequel-Ace/Sequel-Ace) for this task as it is open source, it is supported by a large, world-wide community, and it is free.
 It is only available for macOS; If anyone has a good Windows alternative, please let us know.

 ## Apache2, MySQL, PHP
 To run a local server on your own computer, you will need this trifecta of web technologies.
 Specifically, we are running Apache v2, MySQL v8, and PHP v8.
 The upcoming release of Moodle v4 will require these latest versions and we are already developing with that in mind.
 You can install these packages separately, but for ease and convenience, we recommend using [MAMP](https://www.mamp.info); a prebuilt package with all three together.